cmccandless/ExercismSolutions-csharp/wordy/README.md

 # Wordy

-Write a program that takes a word problem and returns the answer as an integer.
+Parse and evaluate simple math word problems returning the answer as an integer.

+## Iteration 0 — Numbers

+Problems with no operations simply evaluate to the number given.

+> What is 5?

+Evaluates to 5.

-## Step 1
+## Iteration 1 — Addition

-E.g.
+Add two numbers together.

 > What is 5 plus 13?

+Evaluates to 18.

-The program should handle large numbers and negative numbers.
+Handle large numbers and negative numbers.

-Remember, that these are verbal word problems, not treated as you normally would treat a written problem.
-This means that you calculate as you move forward each step.
-In other words, you should ignore order of operations.
-3 + 2 * 3 = 15, not 9.

-Use the tests to drive your solution by deleting the `skip` in one test at a time.

-## Step 2
+## Iteration 2 — Subtraction, Multiplication and Division

-E.g.

-> What is 5 plus 13?
+Now, perform the other three operations.

 > What is 7 minus 5?

+2

 > What is 6 multiplied by 4?

+24

 > What is 25 divided by 5?

+5

-## Step 3
+## Iteration 3 — Multiple Operations

-E.g.
+Handle a set of operations, in sequence.

+Since these are verbal word problems, evaluate the expression from left-to-right, _ignoring the typical order of operations._

 > What is 5 plus 13 plus 6?

-> What is 7 minus 5 minus 1?

-> What is 9 minus 3 plus 5?
+24

-> What is 3 plus 5 minus 8?
+> What is 3 plus 2 multiplied by 3?

+15  (i.e. not 9)

-## Step 4
+## Iteration 4 — Errors

-E.g.

-> What is 5 plus 13?

-> What is 7 minus 5?

-> What is 6 times 4?

-> What is 25 divided by 5?

-> What is 78 plus 5 minus 3?

-> What is 18 times 3 plus 16?

-> What is 4 times 3 divided by 6?

-> What is 4 plus 3 times 2?

-## Extensions
+The parser should reject:

+* Unsupported operations ("What is 52 cubed?")
-Implement questions of the type:
+* Non-math questions ("Who is the President of the United States")
+* Word problems with invalid syntax ("What is 1 plus plus 2?")

+## Bonus — Exponentials

+If you'd like, handle exponentials.

 > What is 2 raised to the 5th power?

-Remember to write failing tests for this code.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.
+32

+## Hints
+- To parse the text, you could try to use the [Sprache](https://github.com/sprache/Sprache/blob/develop/README.md) library.
+You can also find a good tutorial [here](https://www.thomaslevesque.com/2017/02/23/easy-text-parsing-in-c-with-sprache/).

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit Wordy.cs`

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

 ## Source

 Inspired by one of the generated questions in the Extreme Startup game. [https://github.com/rchatley/extreme_startup](https://github.com/rchatley/extreme_startup)